viperproject/gobra/artifact/content/README.md

   <27:3> Assert might fail.
   Assertion false might not hold
   ```
-  Please consult Section ["Syntax"](#gobra-syntax) for information on how to change existing examples in a more meaningful way and how to write your own Gobra programs from scratch.
+  Please consult Section ["Gobra Syntax"](#gobra-syntax) for information on how to change existing examples in a more meaningful way and how to write your own Gobra programs from scratch.

 - In addition to single file verification, the container provides scripts to execute our regression test suite and the benchmarks:
   ```commandline